 In the event that you accidentally overload the motor, usually caused by excessive strain through a large quantity of stiff batter, then the nylon worm gear will shred.
 This essentially protects the motor, and the rest of the gears, from jamming or shredding when the machine can’t handle the heavy workload.

-While in theory, this makes sense, in practice, many bakers found this gear shred prematurely, leading to frequent gear replacements.
-In 1998 a new nylon gear, reinforced with Kevlar fibers, was introduced.
-This made the worm gear more durable, yet still enabled it to shred if required.
+While in theory, this makes sense, in practice, many bakers found this gear shredded prematurely, leading to frequent gear replacements.
+In 1998 a new nylon gear reinforced with Kevlar fibers was introduced to their classic line of mixers.
+This made the worm gear more durable, yet still enabled it to shred if the motor was overloaded.

 If you notice your KitchenAid starts to become less effective, it’s a sign that it might be time to check your worm gear.
 The good news is that you can pick up a replacement worm gear pretty cheap, (just be sure to get an O.E.M. authorized one) and replace the gear yourself.